heseltime/heseltime.github.io/pages/portfolio.md

 [![Logo for this project about pain.](/assets/img/pain-screengrab.png)](https://p-a-i-n.world)

-Johannes Kepler University MED Faculty and Ludwig Boltzmann Institutes hosted the "**Transforming Medicine through AI and Art**" Hackathon at the medical faculty in Linz and ars electronica festival 2025: I was happy to contribute (mainly to the backend, in Python, and implementing data mapping, NLP-based lookup and LLM interfacing) at the end of my Masters degree (for extra-credit, so to speak, and a festival pass), in the format I started this studies in, as it turned out (bringing AI people and medical students together) - this project is about the interconnection of personal and planetary pain, in multiple dimensions.
+Johannes Kepler University MED Faculty and Ludwig Boltzmann Institutes (LBI) hosted the "**Transforming Medicine through AI and Art**" Hackathon at the medical faculty in Linz and ars electronica festival 2025: I was happy to contribute (mainly to the backend, in Python, and implementing data mapping, NLP-based lookup and LLM interfacing) at the end of my Masters degree (for extra-credit, so to speak, and a festival pass), in the format I started this studies in, as it turned out (bringing AI people and medical students together) - this project is about the interconnection of personal and planetary pain, in multiple dimensions.

 [![The world model and rendering for this project about pain.](/assets/img/pain-screengrab-2.png)](https://p-a-i-n.world)

+**Update**: Selected for Ars Electronica Festival 2025 LIT Spotlight Mention, and November LBI NetMed Exhibition.

 ## <a name="postit-u"></a> ["In Linz beginnts!" - PostIT:U](https://postit-u.at)